 - Blood test.
 If there is a possibility the growth may be cancerous, your physician may take a blood test to look for a protein called CA-125.
 Levels of this protein tend to be higher in some — but not all — women with ovarian cancer.
 This test is mainly used in women over age 35, who are at slightly higher risk for ovarian cancer.

-In some cases, treatment may be necessary, depending on the size of the ovarian cyst and the symptoms being experienced.
-Treatment may include any of the following:
+If necessary treatments depend on the size of the ovarian cyst and the symptoms being experienced.
+Treatment for ovarian cysts may include any of the following:

 - Pain relievers